-The consolidated financial statements for periods prior to July 30, 2018 reflect the historical results of operations and financial position of Focus LLC.
-The consolidated financial statements for periods after July 30, 2018 reflect the results of operations and financial position of Focus Financial Partners Inc. and its subsidiaries (the "Company").
+The consolidated financial statements for the year ended December 31, 2018 include the historical results of operations of Focus LLC for the period prior to July 30, 2018.
+The consolidated financial statements for periods after July 30, 2018 reflect the results of operations and financial position of Focus Inc. and its subsidiaries (the "Company").